core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links of which href or anchor was submitted as a (full) URI are returned with these attributes unmodified.

 Above rules allow the client to interpret the response as links without any further knowledge of the storage conventions of the RD.
-The Resource Directory MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.
+The RD MAY replace the registration base URIs with a configured intermediate proxy, e.g. in the case of an HTTP lookup interface for CoAP endpoints.

 If the base URI of a registration contains a link-local address, the RD MUST NOT show its links unless the lookup was made from the